A Cinderella Story: Once Upon a Song

 A Cinderella Story: Once Upon a Song is a 2011 American teen comedy musical film directed by Damon Santostefano and starring Lucy Hale, Freddie Stroma, Megan Park, Matthew Lintz and Missi Pyle.
-It is a sequel to Another Cinderella Story (2008) and the third installment in A Cinderella Story series.
+It is a stand-alone sequel to Another Cinderella Story (2008) and the third installment in A Cinderella Story series.
 In the film, a teenager dreams of being a singer, but her cruel stepmother and stepsister do everything they can to stop her from succeeding.
 When a new boy comes to school, she tries to get his attention using her voice.
 The film was released on DVD and digital on September 6, 2011, and premiered on ABC Family on January 22, 2012.
 The film was followed by A Cinderella Story: If the Shoe Fits (2016).